DistributedCollective/zero/README.md

 #### FRONTEND_TAG

-If you want to receive a share of the LQTY rewards earned by users of your frontend, set this variable to the Ethereum address you want the LQTY to be sent to.
+If you want to receive a share of the ZERO rewards earned by users of your frontend, set this variable to the Ethereum address you want the ZERO to be sent to.

 #### INFURA_API_KEY